Vegetation deity: Examples of vegetation myths

 In the Mesopotamian tradition, during the journey of Inanna or Ishtar to the underworld, the earth becomes sterile, and neither humans nor animals are able to procreate.
 After confronting Ereshkigal, her sister and ruler of the underworld, Inanna is killed, but an emissary from the gods administers potions to restore her to life.
 She is allowed to return to the upper world only if someone else will take her place.
 Her husband, the vegetation god Dumuzi, agrees to spend half the year in the underworld, during which time vegetation dies off.
 His return brings regrowth.

 In ancient Egyptian religion, the cultural achievements of Osiris among the peoples of the earth provokes the envy of his brother Set, who kills and dismembers him.
 Osiris's wife Isis makes a journey to gather his fourteen scattered body parts.
 In some versions, she buries each part where she finds it, causing the desert to put forth vegetation.
 In other versions, she reassembles his body and resurrects him, and he then becomes the ruler of the afterlife.

 In European folklore, a woman's fertility has an influence on farming.
 Vegetation goddess figurines from the Cucuteni-Trypillian culture have a lozenge and dot pattern that represents a sown field and female fertility.
 The death of vegetation is also associated with the travel to the underworld of Ningishzida.

-In Christianity

-In the parables of Jesus, such as the Parable of the Sower, "the sower soweth the word" where the seed is the word of God.
-The parables of the mustard seed and the growing seed explain the Kingdom of God where growth is due to God, not man, and follows its own timetable.

-In the John 12:24, the death and resurrection of Jesus is compared to a kernel that falls in the ground and dies, and then produces many seeds.
-In many Christian traditions, Easter sunrise service or Resurrection Service is held in God's Acre where the bodies of the dead are "sown as seed."
-The sowing of seeds also refers to scattering of people away from their ancestral homeland.